• Skip to primary navigation

 • 2 ounces white chocolate, chopped

-• ¼ cup crushed peppermints, optional
+• ¼ cup crushed peppermint candy, optional

 • 2 tablespoons chocolate sauce, optional